Updated on:15/01/2026

 Second stage : Printer Preparation and Print Settings for Optimal Quality

-Once we receive the 3D file of the silicone prototype and define the print profile, we ensure precise calibration of the printer to achieve accurate and reliable results: properly aligned and calibrated axes, Z-offset calibration, compressed air pressure, mixing ratio of pumps supplying the liquid silicone, chamber temperature, and possibly the bed temperature.
+Once the 3D file for the silicone prototype has been received and the print profile defined, the printer must be precisely calibrated to ensure accurate and reliable results: properly aligned and calibrated axes, Z-offset calibration, compressed air pressure, mixing ratio of pumps supplying the liquid silicone, chamber temperature, and possibly the bed temperature.

 Third stage : Printing the Silicone Prototype